 The centerpiece of Perry’s is the limestone cave.
 52 feet under the surfaces lies a cave full of interesting rock formations.
 There is a rare underground lake.
 The pure water from the lake was used by Commodore Perry and his troops during the Battle of Lake Erie.

 The course itself is well-maintained, full of blooming flowers in the summer.
 Beautiful hostas, rhododendrons, and azalea line the manicured walkway.
 Trees canopy each hole to shade golfers from the hot sun.
 As visitors chart their course through each hole, they encounter facts about the War of 1812 along the way.

 The course also contains a covered bridge, waterfall cave, and lovely winding paths.
 A fun activity for both kids and adults!

 This part of Put-in-Bay is a little quieter than downtown but still full of fun.
 Heineman Winery and Crystal Cave are right across the street.
 Another natural wonder, the cave contains the world’s largest geode.
 Heineman’s grows and makes delicious wine.

 Hungry?
 Dive into the best dive bar food at Joe’s Bar and enjoy a cold one in their big backyard.
 For something a tad more upscale, try Goat Soup and Whiskey.
 They make delicious soups and other dishes using fresh ingredients from their garden.

-Bill T: “We didn’t go into the cave, but we had a great time panning for gems, and playing putt putt golf.
-For $9.50 you get a huge bag of sand, and pan for the gems inside.
+Bill T: “We didn’t go into the cave, but we had a great time panning for gems and playing miniature golf.
+For $9.50 you get a huge bag of sand and search for the gems inside.
 They give you a card showing the different gems you might find.
 All of the kids in our group found lots of cool gems.
 The putt-putt golf course is beautiful and really fun.
 Adults and kids had a great time.”

 There are no reviews yet.
 Be the first one to write one.